Principal Investigator

 Volker Brözel

 "I started out in food science but soon found bacteria more interesting.
 After completing B.Sc. in Food Science in the beautiful Stellenbosch, South Africa, I pursued M.Sc. and Ph.D. at the University of Pretoria.
 I liked being a student so much that I never left university, teaching and mentoring students while studying how bacteria behave outside the petri dish – ecophysiology.
 My work at the University of the Western Cape (1994 – 1997) and later back at the University of Pretoria (1998 – 2003) focused on bacterial biofilms in industrial and drinking water systems.
 I moved to South Dakota State University in the USA in 2003.
-Living in the agricultural heartland of the USA re-directed my focus to the bacteria in soil."
+Living in the agricultural heartland of the USA re-directed my focus underground to the bacteria in soil."

 Current Graduate Students